Dubai's financial hub announces three new initiatives to cement global status

 DIFC’s third initiative aims at facilitating the provision of financial products from Dubai to local and regional markets, by coordinating with local and federal regulatory bodies.
 This is expected to increase financial investments in Dubai and boost Dubai’s wealth management capabilities, with 195 wealth and assets management firms currently operating from DIFC.

-Sheikh Mohammed bin Rashid Al Maktoum has recently enacted two new DIFC-related laws - the Trust Law and Foundations Law - to improve and expand DIFC’s private wealth management and succession planning platforms.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Sheikh Mohammed bin Rashid Al Maktoum has recently enacted two new DIFC-related laws - the Trust Law and Foundations Law - to improve and expand DIFC’s private wealth management and succession planning platforms.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.